Choosing Your First Absinthe – Caveat Emptor!

 Often, people who are coming to absinthe for the first time are surprised to find that there are clear, or “blanche” absinthes and prefer to start with the historic and romantically-appealing green, or “verte” absinthes.
 However, white absinthes were popular in the pre-ban era as well, although not as common as green.
 Don’t underestimate blanches, they are more than simply uncolored absinthe and can be even more complex and flavorful in their own right; they often have many more herbal ingredients that the vertes don’t have.
 The now-legendary Swiss “la bleue” is merely a clandestine-produced Swiss bootleg blanche, and a number of previously illegal la bleues are now on the open market legally.

 When it comes down to it, you just have to jump in and buy one.
 While tastes vary considerably, and there are some strong differences of opinion surrounding different absinthes.
 Compared to other alcoholic beverages, there’s not a huge assortment of premium absinthes available, so new arrivals of decent quality are met with great enthusiasm.

 Our Absinthe Reviews section contains reviews and scores of most of the absinthes available and is a reliable indicator of the quality and popularity of the most commonly available brands.

-You will note that nowhere in the scoring is there a mention of thujone content.
-This is because thujone is irrelevant to the quality of an absinthe and plays no more part in making a purchasing decision, than caffeine content does in purchasing coffee.
+Note that nowhere in the scoring is there a mention of thujone content.
+That’s because thujone is irrelevant to the quality of an absinthe and plays no more part in making a purchasing decision than caffeine content does in purchasing coffee.